charithayadati/SpringbootTask/README.md

-This is the task using mysql database to store the data fetched from lastfm api.From that database CRUD operations are done
+This is the task using Mongo database to store the data fetched from lastfm api.From that database CRUD operations are done with Mockito testing